-Daniel Cunningham, Horticulturalist and Project Coordinator
+Daniel Cunningham, Horticulturist and Project Coordinator

-Daniel Cunningham is a Horticulturalist with Water University.
+Daniel Cunningham is a Horticulturist with Water University.
 His programs focus on sustainable landscaping and food production systems.
 Daniel specializes in Texas native plants and trees, vegetable gardening, edible landscaping and rainwater harvesting.
 He forages for his own food and provides information for wildlife gardening.

 Daniel addresses professionals and the public to provide the most sustainable information about landscape water use from design and plant selection to water conserving landscape management practices.